DDNStorage/net_sanitizer/README.md

                   |                                   |
                   v                                   v
 ```
 This mode *does support* multiple rail configurations with MVAPICH runtime.
 If your servers support multiple rail configurations, you should set the
 argument `--servers-nranks=` to match the number of HCAs on your servers.
 MVAPICH will assign HCAs to the MPI ranks in a round-robin manner, where
 the first HCA will be assigned to the first MPI rank created local MPI
 rank, the second HCA to the second MPI rank and so on and so forth.
 For more information about multiple rail configurations with MVAPICH, you can
 refer to the chapters 6.12 and 6.13 of the [MVAPICH2 documentation](http://mvapich.cse.ohio-state.edu/static/media/mvapich/mvapich2-2.2-userguide.pdf)

+### All-to-all ###

-- *All-to-all*: in this mode, all the nodes take part of a all-to-all
+*All-to-all*: in this mode, all the nodes take part of a all-to-all
 communication pattern.
 To avoid a heavy saturation of the network, each
 benchmark iteration is divided in rounds where the compute nodes communicate
 in pairs.
 After all the rounds have been executed, all compute nodes have
 communicated all-together.
+If the nodes are homogeneous in terms of network configuration and all are
+equipped with multiple HCAs (or multiple ports) MVAPICH automatically enables
+multirail support.
+Multirail configuration can then be tweaked using the
+following environment variables (see [MVAPICH2 documentation](http://mvapich.cse.ohio-state.edu/static/media/mvapich/mvapich2-2.2-userguide.pdf)
+chapters 6.12 and 6.13 to get more details):

+- `MV2_NUM_PORTS=<number>`: Number of ports to use per MPI rank

+- `MV2_NUM_HCAS=<number>`: Number of HCAs to use per MPI rank

+- `MV2_IBA_HCA=<hca1[,hcas2]>`: List of HCAs to use per MPI rank

+These extra environment variables can be passed to the Network Sanitizer using
+`--client-args=<string>` and `--server-args=<string>` arguments.
+For example:
+`./run_netsan.sh --clients-args="-env MV2_NUM_HCAS=1"`

 ## Help message